AudiusProject/audius-protocol/service-commands/README.md

 Service Commands presents a high level API for interacting with local Audius Services.
 This API allows you to bring services up and down and control your local audius configuration.

+Actions against individual services (e.g. creating a user, uploading a track) are not particularly stable yet.

 **Before you begin:**
 - Install tools: `docker`, `docker-compose`, `node`.
 - Clone the [audius-protocol](https://github.com/AudiusProject/audius-protocol) repo.